 At LUCL we study almost all aspects of a wide range of African languages.
 From phonology to anthropological linguistics, from theoretical syntax to urban youth languages, we study it all.

 Africa is a lively continent; young and dynamic and at same time the place of origin of mankind.

 Language is the key to a deeper understanding of its people.
 Approximately one third of the world’s languages is spoken in Africa, displaying an enormous variation in language structures and usage patterns.
-In our group we have expertise on the languages of North-Africa, various languages of West-Africa, Ethiopia, and Tanzania, and the Bantu languages of southern Africa.
+In our group we have expertise on the languages of North Africa, various languages of West Africa, East Africa, and the Bantu languages of southern Africa.

 Diverse research topics

 - Syntax and information structure of the Bantu languages

 - Socio-cultural and cognitive approaches to African languages

 - Linguistic contact between African languages